To talk with someone in the Bereavement Services Department, please call (360) 493-4684 or (877) 620-3286.

 Bereavement, we soon learn, is a journey.
 A journey that takes a lot longer, and is a lot bumpier, than we ever thought possible.
 To help with this journey, Hospice provides a comprehensive program of bereavement care and services.
 While they don't take away the pain, they do help us to understand the grief process and to realize that we are not alone.

 - Adult Support Groups - Open to the community, these groups provide a safe place to learn about grief and share with others who truly understand what you are going through.

 - SoundCareKids - A support group for school age children and the adults who care for them.

 - Short-term bereavement counseling available by appointment.

-- "Coping With the Holidays" workshops are held each November.
+- "Navigating Grief in the Holidays" workshops are held each November.

-- "Light Up A Life" memorial services are held each December to remember and honor loved ones who have died.
+- Annual memorial services are held each June to remember and honor loved ones who have died.

 Please know that we are here to help you during this time of sorrow.